 The infamous Harriet Tubman who helped slaves flee to the north, as well as the many kind souls that assisted with hiding families from their slave owner as they desperately tried to escape to freedom.
 Black Inventor for Today…Edmond Berger.
 Actual Events In the US - Remember Your history.
 Farmer, Frances (1913-1970) - HistoryLink.org.
 The Doctrine of Discovery, 1493.
 W.E.B.
 DuBois on Robert E. Lee – CIVIL WAR MEMORY.
 508 Resource Limit Is Reached.
 Untold History Of The Aborigines Of America.
 K.I.K - "Get into the Know" Professor Noam Chomsky Explains Why Martin Luther King Jr. Was Assassinated.
 The Brutal, Jim Crow-Style Lynching That Recently Took A Black Man's Life In Mississippi.
 By Ian Millhiser Posted on Share this: "The Brutal, Jim Crow-Style Lynching That Recently Took A Black Man’s Life In Mississippi" Share:

 What This Professor Says About Black History is Exactly Why Some Europeans Don't Want It to be Accurately Portrayed.
 Einstein: The Negro Question (1946) By Albert Einstein I am writing as one who has lived among you in America only a little more than ten years.

 And I am writing seriously and warningly.
-A Black Mississippi Judge's Breathtaking Speech To 3 White Murderers : Code Switch.
+Many readers may ask: A Black Mississippi Judge's Breathtaking Speech To 3 White Murderers : Code Switch.
 U.S.